Chap 6 Exercises

 \[ \newcommand{\dnorm}{\text{dnorm}} \newcommand{\pnorm}{\text{pnorm}} \newcommand{\recip}{\text{recip}} \]

 Exercise 1 Answer these questions.
-You can use the interactive R chunk (with domain from -5 to 5) or refer to the graphs in Chapter 5 of the textbook.
+You can use Active R chunk 1 to plot out each function with domain from -5 to 5.
+Or you can refer to the graphs in Chapter 5 of the textbook.

 Choose from among these possibilities: